Jordyrat/Rat-ons/README.md

 ## Contributing

-Rat-ons is an open-source mod and is open to contributons from anyone.
+Rat-ons is an open-source mod and is open to contributions from anyone.
 If you would like to contribute to Rat-ons, please follow the [Contributors Guide](docs/CONTRIBUTING.md), create a feature and make a pull request when you're ready!